VarshaDas/Java-Code-Snippets/LambdasAndStreams/src/main/java/README-Streams.md

 #### Lazy Evaluation

 Java Streams employ lazy evaluation, which means that the elements of a Stream are processed on-demand, only when a terminal operation is invoked.
 This approach allows for optimization by avoiding unnecessary computations and improving performance when working with large or infinite Streams.

-## Learning 20 Code Questions to Master Java Streams

-In this video, we will take your understanding of Java Streams to the next level by presenting you with 20 code questions.
-These questions are carefully designed to cover various aspects of Java Streams operations, including filtering, mapping, sorting, and more.

-For each question, we will provide you with a problem statement and a starting code snippet.
-We will then guide you through the solution step by step, explaining the underlying concepts and demonstrating how to leverage Java Streams effectively.
-By the end of this video, you will have a solid foundation in Java Streams and be able to confidently apply them to your own projects.

-## Conclusion

-Java Streams are a powerful tool in the Java programming language.
-They enable you to write concise, readable, and maintainable code when working with collections.
-By mastering Java Streams, you can enhance your coding abilities and improve the efficiency of your projects.
-Make sure to watch the entire video to unlock the full potential of Java Streams and take your Java skills to new heights.
-Don't forget to like this video, subscribe to our channel, and hit the notification bell for more exciting Java tutorials.
-Let's dive into the world of Java Streams and explore the code questions that await us!